 The role of the agitator is to safeguard and encourage engagement within the workforce.
 This may relate to worker involvement and responsibility within the cooperative as a whole, or to their participation in any democratic processes that is presently underway.

 If you believe that someone’s participation is lacking, then feel free to bring this up with the agitator.

 Translation: The agitator is there to bug you into participating.
 If you get involved then they’ll leave you alone.
-This person is a nuisance rather than a boss figure.
+This person is a hassle merchant rather than a boss figure.

 Every single aspect of a coop, aside from its mission, is subject to some form of instant democratic intervention.
 However meetings and votes can be stressful, time consuming, and divisive.
 With this in mind, collective decision making should be reserved for issues, which are of significant impact (beyond autonomy), but aren’t zoned under rational authority, and cannot be dealt with by officers under their delegated powers.

 The most appropriate form of democracy should be utilised for any given purpose, and this is open to debate.
 Newbies are mostly excluded from the democratic process, because their involvement often proves disruptive.
 A cooperator may insist on all probies being excluded from a vote, provided there’s a valid reason for such an exclusion.

 Translation: We decide on the best way to vote.
 You don’t get to vote until you understand how the voting process works.

 This occurs in response to a disagreement, and is usually takes the form of simple majority.

-Translation: When people disagree, we get to vote on who’s right, like in Family Fortunes.
+Translation: When people disagree, we get to vote on who’s right.